 Can anyone host an amnesty event?

 The FWC invites other governmental agencies, zoos, museums, nature centers, and other conservation oriented organizations to find out more about planning independent amnesty events that are sanctioned by FWC.
 Independent amnesty events must be planned under the guidance of FWC to avoid violating state rules.
-Contact the Exotic Species Program Coordinator, Ashley Taylor, at 954-577-6409 for more information.
+Contact Exotic Species Hotline, 1-888-IVEGOT1 (483-4681) for more information.

 Back to top